Teck pulls application for oil sands mine after finding out about the existence of oil prices - The Beaverton

 Teck pulls application for oil sands mine after finding out about the existence of oil prices

-FORT McMURRAY, AB – Teck Resources Ltd have pulled their application to the Canadian for a massive $20 billion mine in northern after a shocking study by the company revealed that there is an external market for oil that determines its price.
+FORT McMURRAY, AB – Teck Resources Ltd have pulled their application to the Canadian government for a massive $20 billion mine in northern after a shocking study by the company revealed that there is an external market for oil that determines its price.

 “We weren’t aware until now that we wouldn’t be the ones who determine the price of the oil we’d be extracting,” Teck CEO Don Lindsay said in a letter to the government explaining why they’ve withdrawn their application.
-“This whole time we assumed we’d be able to sell the oil at US$95 a barrel, because that’s what we would need to sell it for in order to make a profit.”
+“This whole time we assumed we’d be able to sell the oil at US$95 a barrel, because that’s what we would need to sell for in order to make a profit.”

 “Turns out that’s not how capitalism works.
 It would’ve been nice if someone had told us about this ‘price’ thing beforehand, we could’ve saved a billion dollars in start-up costs.”